 - SITUATION #2- The new business owner sees a great ad on her new Facebook page that will help her accept credit cards.
 She calls the company and says that she saw the advertisement for the free device that will let her use her cell phone to accept cards from her customers.
 The sales rep takes down the information and sends the requested device.
 A few months later, the new business owner opens her credit card processing statement and is stunned by the amount she has been charged.

 - SITUATION #3- The business owner called his existing credit card processor and said that he needed a terminal that can handle those 'new card types'.
 The business owner shares that he has had several calls from competitors stating that the business owner is REQUIRED to use the new terminal and needs to get it right away.
-The sales rep explains the new card types as well as the regulations and fraud liability changes happening in late 2015.
-She advises her client to hold off and squeeze as much life out of his existing terminal as possible; promising a follow up to remind him of the time to change before she concludes the call.
+The sales rep explained the new card types as well as the regulations and fraud liability changes happening in late 2015.
+She advises her client to hold off and squeeze as much life out of his existing terminal as possible; promising a follow-up to remind him of the time to change before she concludes the call.

 So what do you think?
 Is sales more than selling a product and just taking an order?
 We think so!
-If sales truly is something you do FOR someone and not TO someone (as Zig Ziglar taught)- the real sales person soon becomes pretty easy to identify!
+If sales truly is something you do FOR someone and not TO someone (as Zig Ziglar taught)- the real salesperson soon becomes pretty easy to identify!
 (How did you do?)

-Sales Person #1 is NOT a properly trained or caring sales person.
-With a little training and a dose of 'What would I need if I were this business owner?'- this sales person can begin helping his/her clients more efficiently.
+Sales Person #1 is NOT a properly trained or caring salesperson.
+With a little training and a dose of 'What would I need if I were this business owner?'- this salesperson can begin helping his/her clients more efficiently.

-- SALES PERSON #2- This sales person accepted a call and simply filled an order; failing to recognize that the new business owner knew nothing about credit card processing.
-They did not use any industry expertise to guide the new business owner and they simply mailed a product to be used without regard to the long term ramifications.
-The business owner in this REAL LIVE scenario ended up spending way too much money for her processing because her retail, face to face business did a great deal of volume right out of the gate and the delivered product was not the right fit.
+- SALES PERSON #2- This salesperson accepted a call and simply filled an order; failing to recognize that the new business owner knew nothing about credit card processing.
+They did not use any industry expertise to guide the new business owner and they simply mailed a product to be used without regard to the long-term ramifications.
+The business owner in this REAL LIVE scenario ended up spending way too much money for her processing because her retail, face-to-face business did a great deal of volume right out of the gate and the delivered product was not the right fit.

 Sales Person #2 is NOT a properly trained salesman.
-He or she would make a great order taker but until they decide to educate their clients and make proper recommendations, this sales person will continue to place his/her clients in harm's way.
+He or she would make a great order taker but until they decide to educate their clients and make proper recommendations, this salesperson will continue to place his/her clients in harm's way.

-- SALES PERSON #3- This sales person could have sold a terminal to her customer and used the industry scare tactics employed by her competitors to line her pockets.
-But the sales rep knows the regulations, shares the relevant information with her client and makes the decision to help the business owner get as much as he can out of his current investment.
+- SALES PERSON #3- This salesperson could have sold a terminal to her customer and used the industry scare tactics employed by her competitors to line her pockets.
+But the sales rep knows the regulations, shares the relevant information with her client, and makes the decision to help the business owner get as much as he can out of his current investment.
 The business owner in this REAL LIVE scenario was feeling pressured; his sales rep eased his concern by educating him and setting a plan of action that helped the business owner and took his future needs into consideration as well.